 In the United States, three-fourths of our intake of salt comes from restaurants and packaged foods.
 This means that the first step in reducing your salt intake is reducing the number of meals you eat in restaurants and reducing the amount of packaged foods you use.

-Foods to avoid because they have a high salt content:
+Here are some foods to avoid because they have a high salt content:

 - barbeque sauce